wp-plugins/dashbar/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress

+== Changelog ==

+= 3.0 =
+Integrate DashBar features in WordPress Admin Bar

+= 2.7.2=
+Added Belorussian and Japanese translation

+== Upgrade Notice ==

+= 3.0 =
+This version doesn't need any previous customizing options, but your options won't be lost: maybe we will use them in a further version.
+Hence you can reomve them manually from the database any DashBar* option can be safely removed.

 == Frequently Asked Questions ==

 = How can I share my localization ? =